-In her experiments with abstract painting, Hui Lin Liu constantly incorporates new methods and media, pouring and mixing various types of paints and resins onto canvas, wood panel, and glass.
+In her experiments with abstract painting, Hui Lin Liu is always in the process of discovering new ways to paint.
+Initially, she began to pour and mix various types of paints and resins onto canvas, wood panel, and glass.
 In the late 1990s, Liu discovered that certain combinations of paints mixed together would manifest the most complex and intricate patterns and textures — ones that would be impossible to paint by hand.
 These surprising designs arose and morphed in the process of drying, having a very organic and earthy quality than can appear to be both microscopic and macroscopic views reminiscent of multicoloured cells and gaseous nebulae.

-Liu's process is based on a unique combination of spontaneity and control.
-By pouring her paints, she allows a certain amount of the painting to paint itself — the different media react with one another in unpredictable ways, giving chance a prominent role in the creative process.
+Liu implemented a unique combination of spontaneity and control.
+By pouring her paints, she allowed a certain amount of the painting to paint itself — the different media react with one another in unpredictable ways, giving chance a prominent role in the creative process.

-In Liu's current work, she mounts semi-transparent collage paintings onto LED backlit frames.
-She is now exploring fluid sea forms and oceanic creatures, blending these with more terriestrial elements.
+Liu mounted semi-transparent collage paintings onto LED backlit frames.
+She constructed fluid sea forms and oceanic creatures, blending these with more terriestrial elements.
 These paintings are dimmable pieces that reveal different colours, details, and patterns of the work depending on the amount of illumination.
 They also have a unique look without any backlighting at all.

 In her most recent work, Liu creates delightfully layered artwork by making inkjet prints of her original collage paintings.
 She then uses these as templates for new paintings as she paints new textures and patterns on top of these prints.
 Magically intricate designs are made using toothpicks and tiny acrylic paint-based dots, which give a lot of new movement and detail to the original works.

 This new aspect of repeated transformation is part of Liu's ongoing evolution as an artist.
 She remains deeply inspired by natural elements, creatures from the deep seas, as well as terrestrial landscapes and outerspace.